juanjo4936/DL_RHT/README.md

 # DL_RHT
 Codes associated to the thesis "Deep Learning and Radiative Heat Transfer"

-There are 8 notebook files, each one relating to diffeent computational methods and topics related to the thesis content.
+There are 8 notebook files, each one relating to diffeent computational methods and topics related to the thesis content:

 - Simple_network.ipynb: Code related to the simple working example of section 1.3.
 - Simple_hyperparameters: Code related to the description and effect of different sets of hyperparameters, corresponding to section 1.4.